233 W. Michigan Ave., Clinton, MI 49236

 Lyzz has been working with animals since she was a little girl.
 One of her first memories is trying to free the salamander from her preschool science camp because he looked sad.
 Moving on to trapping “feral” cats in her neighborhood throughout elementary school and in junior high she quickly gained popularity in her community for reuniting owners with their “stray” dogs.
 Albeit misguided at times, there has always been a passion for the well-being of both her community and animals.
 As time moved on Lyzz continued to work within her community at the boys and girls club of Lenawee while becoming a first time foster failure.

 In 2014 Lyzz finally took the plunge and began working full time with animals.
 She took the position of interim shelter manager at the Lenawee Humane Society and held that position for a little under a year.
 During that time Lyzz made the tough decision of becoming a stay at home mom for her first child.
 In February of 2018 Lyzz began working part-time as a veterinarian assistant at Countryside.
-On her off days Lyzz enjoys working at Needle-Lane farm in Tipton where her daughter can run wild and eat like a very hungry caterpillar.
-On the weekends Lyzz attempts to pamper her senior pets and allow them to have the best golden years possible.

 Jessica T., Receptionist